Tree of the Month: #ArizonaRosewood

 For more info view the full plant specifications from ASU’s Virtual Library of Phoenix Landscape Plants: Arizona Rosewood

 It’s a shrub?
 It’s a tree?
 It’s both!!
-SavATree’s Certified Arborists Scott Calabrese and Mathew Noriega talk about a good alternative to oleanders, the Arizona Rosewood.
-SavATree’s complete holiday decoration service from design, install, removal and storing.
-Tasks to consider before transitioning to rye grass winter lawns including the two types of ryegrass.
+Certified Arborists Scott Calabrese and Matthew Noriega talk about a good alternative to oleanders, the Arizona Rosewood.
+Plus, tasks to consider before transitioning to rye grass winter lawns including the two types of ryegrass.
 Fall fertilizing citrus, tree planting the right way and more!